Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Results

-$GSCH$ has a useful capability, provided there are an odd number of cat states, to act as a control register targeting any data encoding when performing logical controlled-flip gates.
-Similar to Shor's measurement procedure, it uses its subregisters to perform the data encoding's transversal logical flip gate in a bit-wise fashion.
-Crucially, the structure of these codes allows transformations of $GSC$ into $GSCH$ without an explicit Hadamard gate by performing logical controlled-flip gates from the cat states to a data register, separating even and odd cat state parities by the flipped data register.
-Since these codes are error-correcting codes, they can resist errors throughout the procedure to allow for fault-tolerant computation.
+$GSCH$ has a useful capability, provided there are an odd number of cat states, to act as a control register targeting any data encoding when performing logical controlled-$\bar{X}/\bar{Z}$ gates.
+Similar to Shor's measurement procedure~\cite{nielsen_chuang_2010_ft_measurement,numMeasurementRoundsForShorStyle}, it uses its subregisters to perform the data code's logical operator in a bit-wise fashion.
+Crucially, the structure of these codes allows an inherent switch from $GSC$ to $GSCH$ without an explicit Hadamard gate, as shown in Fig.~\ref{fig:helper-codes-transformation}.
+This is done by performing logical controlled-$\bar{X}/\bar{Z}$ gates from the cat states to a data register, separating even and odd cat state parities by the flipped data register.
+We can leverage this property, along with their native error-correcting properties, to perform controlled-$\bar{X}/\bar{Z}$ gates fault-tolerantly.